intmus/inttheory22-23/_14-secondary-dominant-functions/b1-ex-secleadingtones.md

 w:C:I vi viio7/V V I{% endcapture %}
 {% include abc-example.html number="6" abc=ex6 %}

-Because this is a functional substition for a V/V chord, the root and fifth of the vii<sup>o7</sup>/V are acting as if they were the third and seventh of the V<sup>6/5</sup>/V chord.
+Because this is a functional substitution for a V/V chord, the root and fifth of the vii<sup>o7</sup>/V are acting as if they were the third and seventh of the V<sup>6/5</sup>/V chord.
 You can see this when you voice the two chords side-by-side.

 {% capture ex7 %}X:7
 T:Comparing a viio7/V to a V7/V